 During the monk chat in English language you will have a chance to discuss with a monk what you want to know about Buddhism, life in the temple, Thai customs and culture or anything else you are interested in.

 The meditation retreat will teach you the basic meditation techniques and the advantages meditation can bring to improve the quality of daily life.
-You can find more details of the monk chat program and the meditation retreat at the Monkchat MCU website.

 How to get to the Wat Suan Dok